alanriya/glowing-giggles/README.md

 - bash
 - mysql and postgresql.

-main data pipeline is built based on a customed apache airflow image with some additional packages installed for the customised task in the dag. metadata for airflow is hosted on postgresql, the data from Wikimedia is on the mysql.
+main data pipeline is built based on a customed apache airflow image with some additional packages installed for the customised task in the dag. metadata for airflow is hosted on postgresql, the data from Wikipedia is on the mysql.

 airflow scheduler, webserver, triggerer, celery-worker, mysql and postgresql are spin up using docker-compose.